canonical/gazebo_snap/README.md

 ## Run

-You can run the command-line `gazebo.gz` has the Gazebo CLI tool, e.g. `gazebo.gz sim empty.sdf` opens the Gazebo simulator with an empty world.
+You can run the command-line `gazebo.gz` as the Gazebo CLI tool, e.g. `gazebo.gz sim empty.sdf` opens the Gazebo simulator with an empty world.